 Proving the case often requires speaking with multiple witnesses, utilizing a private investigator, and retaining experts.
 Insurance companies take wrongful death accidents very seriously and defend them vigorously.
 For these reasons, it is essential that we gather as much evidence and witness testimony as possible early in the case.

-When to File a Wrongful Death Lawsuit
+When to File a Wrongful Death Lawsuit in Columbia, SC